10 SEO do’s and dont’s

 When building custom web applications, most of the engineers forget or simply are not focused on SEO strategies and miss on some basic rules.
-These do not affect the application’s functionality, but can lead to a SEO ( further as Search Engine Optimization) nightmare.
+These do not affect the application’s functionality but can lead to Search Engine Optimization (further as SEO) nightmare.
 Today we’ve decided to share some of our team’s do’s and don’ts that will increase your application’s visibility without compromising on your user experience.

 Set a proper structure for your access pages

 There’s an unwritten rule about structuring a website that contributes to SEO and your customer’s satisfaction.
 Delivering what matters is crucial, therefore, the most important pages of your app should be accessible in less than 3 clicks.
 This really works not only for SEO but also for enabling a good user experience

 Let’s say you’re selling apples and you have a catalogue to display.
 You’re clicking on a juicy Macintosh and when you want to save that link and share it with your friends, you get something like this: